Raphael-Boichot/The-TinyGB-Printer/README.md

 - The TFT display does not work when you compile by yourself ?
 See [notes](https://github.com/Raphael-Boichot/The-TinyGB-Printer/blob/f55e4003a29216d7775f089cb41b405cfadc126f/TinyGB_Printer/TinyGB_Printer.ino#L45) for configuring the TFT_eSPI library, you have to manually edit some command for this particular display.
 - Any SD card must work out of the box.
 If the printer is reluctant to recognize yours (it can happen, rarely), use a [low level formatting tool](https://www.sdcard.org/downloads/formatter/) or low level formatting commands like diskpart on Windows.
 Filesystem must be FAT32.
 - The image palette is obviously wrong for a particular game ?
 Open an issue and I will rapidely find a solution.
+- One image is just not readable ?
+You've probably overflown the lenght limit for PNG images in **tear mode** (2^32-1 pixels).
+Wicked but possible.

 ## Examples of use